brennanhyde8/osticket-prereqs/README.md

 - Item 4
 - Item 5
 ---

-# Creating the Azure Virtual Machine for osTicket
+## Creating the Azure Virtual Machine for osTicket

 This section documents the creation of a Windows Virtual Machine in Microsoft Azure to host the osTicket help desk application.
 The virtual machine provides the compute environment required to install IIS, PHP, MySQL, and osTicket.

+---

-Virtual Machine Setup
+### Virtual Machine Setup

-Navigate to Virtual Machines and select Create.
+1. Navigate to **Virtual Machines** and select **Create**.

-Choose Azure virtual machine.
+2. Choose **Azure virtual machine**.

-Basics Configuration
+#### Basics Configuration

-Select the previously created resource group
+* Select the previously created resource group

-Name the virtual machine osticket-vm
+* Name the virtual machine `osticket-vm`

-Choose the same region as the resource group
+* Choose the same region as the resource group

-Select a Windows Server 2019/2022 or Windows 10/11 image
+* Select a Windows Server 2019/2022 or Windows 10/11 image

-Choose a size with at least 2 vCPUs and 4 GB of memory
+* Choose a size with at least 2 vCPUs and 4 GB of memory

-Set authentication to username and password
+* Set authentication to username and password

-Create administrator credentials
+* Create administrator credentials

+---

-Networking Configuration
+### Networking Configuration

-Select or create a virtual network and subnet.
+1. Select or create a virtual network and subnet.

-Assign a public IP address to the virtual machine.
+2. Assign a public IP address to the virtual machine.

-Configure the network security group to allow inbound traffic for:
+3. Configure the network security group to allow inbound traffic for:

-Remote Desktop Protocol on TCP port 3389
+   * Remote Desktop Protocol on TCP port 3389

-HTTP traffic on TCP port 80
+   * HTTP traffic on TCP port 80

-HTTPS traffic on TCP port 443 (optional but recommended)
+   * HTTPS traffic on TCP port 443 (optional but recommended)

+---

-Review and Deployment
+### Review and Deployment

-Review all configuration settings.
+1. Review all configuration settings.

-Select Review + Create.
+2. Select **Review + Create**.

-Click Create to deploy the virtual machine.
+3. Click **Create** to deploy the virtual machine.

 The deployment process may take several minutes to complete.

+---

+Once connectivity is confirmed, the virtual machine is ready for osTicket prerequisite installation and configuration.

 ---

 # osTicket Deployment on Windows Azure VM (IIS + PHP + MySQL)